pquiring/QSharp/readme.txt

  - operators
  - events
  - switch on strings
- - passing member function as delegate - zero argument delegates do work
  - assign member function to delegate (use lambdas instead)
  - using inner classes from another class